cliosight/Docs/README.md

 # Cliosight
 **Build the best applications & datasets with low-code**

 Cliosight is a low-code platform that offers addition of various leading database servers for developing data-centric applications with SQL and JSON.
-This document is an overview of the major components of the platform, viz. datasources, tables, forms, reports, dashboards, triggers, jobs and workflows.
+Click [here](https://github.com/cliosight/Docs/blob/main/Spec.md) for an overview of the major components of the platform.
 Watch the tutorial videos [here](https://www.youtube.com/channel/UC1STG2eLks_NJcwbdkjDDIQ) explaining each one in detail.

 Please contact us at jigisha@cliosight.com or info@cliosight.com (Dikshit Baruah) for any clarifications.